Demi Lovato Stuns With Zero Makeup In Rare Photo: ‘Freckles’

 Demi Lovato may be a natural beauty, but this girl comes with cosmetics galore.
-The 27-year-old has an Instagram account filled with photos showcasing her stunning made-up looks – it takes a fair amount of scrolling to actually see Demi looking fresh-faced and warpaint-free.
+The 27-year-old has an Instagram account filled with photos showcasing her stunning make-up looks; it takes a fair amount of scrolling to actually see Demi looking fresh-faced and warpaint-free.
 All the more reason for fans to get excited on the rare occasions that Demi posts a fully makeup-free look.

 It looks like today has delivered just that.

 Earlier today, Demi took to her Instagram stories.
 Her photo came as a simple selfie with a side-cocked head and what may have been a vehicle setting.
 Demi was looking absolutely stunning with zero makeup – at best, Demi may have applied a little moisturizer.
 The singer’s clear complexion and healthy glow were more than manifesting, with fans seeing Demi’s light freckles.
-In fact, they got a mention in text accompanying the image.
+In fact, they got a mention in the text accompanying the image.

 “Freckles,” Demi wrote with a small hand emoji.